Magnetic skyrmion lattices in a novel two-dimensional twisted bilayer magnet: Conclusion

 \section{Conclusion}

-This work has proposed the cluster TBCI models and SANNs, which enable us to calculate the functions of interlayer exchange interactions and efficiently predict these interactions in an arbitrarily stacked CrI$_3$ bilayer.
+In summary, we have proposed the cluster TBCI models and SANNs, which enable us to calculate the functions of interlayer exchange interactions and efficiently predict these interactions in an arbitrarily stacked CrI$_3$ bilayer.
 Besides TBCI, these methods can also be used in the study of twisted CrI$_3$ multilayers and the stacking structures of other layered magnetic materials.
 The following LLG calculations predicted that T-TBCI has orderly distributed skyrmions, which can be used in novel device applications.
 Furthermore, a variety of skyrmion lattices can be designed in T-TBCI, where topologically nontrivial spin waves may be found.
 Due to these unique properties, we call on further theoretical and experimental studies on this new material.